Erotemic/utool/README.md

 configuration file, clean up depricated or useless functions, reorganize functions, introduce more documentaion and doctests, and clean up all the (or most of the) TODOs and FIXMEs.

+Utool is released under the Apache License Version 2.0